RafflesiaKhan/rk-phd-blog/_posts/2021-05-02-new-app-run.md

 tags: [Introduction, Dime, Run]
 last_updated: May 2, 2021
 sidebar: blog_sidebar
+feature_text: |
+  ## Summary
-summary: This describes 'How to create and run a new dime application'
+  This describes 'How to create and run a new dime application'
 permalink: new-app-run.html
 datatable: true
 toc: true